huseyin78112/blog.huseyin78112.info/2025/09/17/how-to-find-installs-of-your-microsoft-store-app.md

 # How to Find Installs of Your Microsoft Store App?
 If you have an application in the Microsoft Store, you can view your app's page views, installs etc. by 2 ways.

+Go to Microsoft Partner Center and follow these steps.
 ## Way 1: From Application Overview Page
+* Go to "Apps and games" workspace.
 * Navigate to your application's overview page by clicking an app.
 In this example, I show you the Free ISO Creator.
 (Free ISO Creator is my app)

 ![Demonstration image for way 1 step 1](/images/2.png)